1. InterNations

 There are many types of volunteer work abroad, but they all require commitment.

-You can do volunteer work abroad in different fields such as community service, agricultural labor, social work or teaching (we have mentioned the latter in our article on types of short-term work abroad).
-Your volunteer work abroad could, for example, involve organizing events and raising funds in an Oxfam UK office, teaching English at a primary school in rural Nepal, or helping to build a community health center in Ghana’s hinterland.
+For the more idealistic types among you, who dream of changing the world, there are many opportunities to get the ball rolling.
+Non-profit and non-governmental organizations around the globe offer charity jobs and volunteer work in different fields such as community service, agricultural labor, social work or teaching (we have mentioned the latter in our article on types of short-term work abroad).
+Volunteering could, for example, involve organizing events and raising funds in an Oxfam UK office, teaching English at a primary school in rural Nepal, or helping to build a community health center in Ghana’s hinterland.

-Volunteer Work Abroad as a Career Option
+Volunteer Work as a Career Option

 The international NPO Svetlana (39) works for has specialized in medical aid, and she knows how hard it is to get a position in one of their local field offices.
 “Our jobs aren’t just for any student who somehow wants to do volunteer work abroad.
 It’s demanding and we only accept graduates from the relevant fields, such as medicine, nursing, health studies, or social work,” she explains.